 Here at FreeOfficeFinder we’re fans of celebrating talented young business people.
 Over the upcoming weeks, we’re planning several posts looking at the talented young people throughout the UK.
-We know there is plenty of young talent to talk about but today we’re looking at 10 entrepreneurs who inspire us and they’re all aged under 30.
+We know there is plenty of young talent to talk about, but today we’re looking at 10 entrepreneurs who inspire us, and they’re all aged under 30.

 Anisah Osman Britton

 23 Code Street is a coding school just for women started by Anisah.
-The idea is that every time a student pays to attend the coding lessons then 23 Code Street will cover the cost to teach a woman in India coding.
+The idea is that every time a student pays to attend the coding lessons, 23 Code Street will cover the cost to teach a woman in India coding.
 The start-up is in the early stages, but with the first Indian lessons beginning in September, things are definitely full steam ahead.

 Tom is well known for taking part in a number of deep-sea diving expeditions throughout the world.
 He was a university student up until 2010 where he then studied for his commercial driving licence and started diving.
-5 years after leaving university, in 2015, he co-founded Arc-Marine, a company who looked investigating the growing problem of marine life across much of the UK coastlines decreasing.
+5 years after leaving university, in 2015, he helped co-found Arc-Marine, a company who looked investigating the growing problem of marine life across much of the UK coastlines decreasing.
 Arc-Marine recently received some funding from the Virgin Start-Up scheme.

 Dr Leah Totton

 Skin specialist Dr Leah came to the attention of the UK public when she put herself forward for the 2013 series of The Apprentice.
-Before this, she had finished medical school (top of the class) and was a practising doctor.
+Before this, she had finished medical school (top of the class), and was a practising doctor.
 Since then she has been crowned the winner of The Apprentice and is without a doubt one of the most successful contestants that the series has seen.
-She used the prize money (£250,000) to co-founded a London clinic.
+She used the prize money (£250,000) to co-found a London clinic.
 Dr Leah’s Clinic proved itself to be so popular that she was able to open another branch in Essex less than a year later.

 We know that she is currently studying for a Dermatology Master’s Degree, keen to expand on her talents and knowledge in this field.
 This has helped her earn a reputation and respect for being an expert skin specialist.

 Despite being only 17, Ben’s well-known for being a successful entrepreneur.
 He has already opened his own design company, which he started at only 11.
 There are now 19 team members at Towers Design and they have over 1,000 clients on their books.
 Alongside Towers Design he runs a social media company and several smaller ventures.
-He’s also a respected business mentor to help struggling businesses and is the proud owner of many business awards.
+He’s also a respected business mentor to struggling businesses and is the proud owner of many business awards.